Wellington College, Berkshire: Architecture

 The college buildings were designed by John Shaw, Jr., who had previously worked as an architect for Eton College.
 For its time, the design of the College was unusual compared to the popular form, but Prince Albert, who assisted in choosing the architect, was more interested in Shaw's classical approach, having already seen the architect's design for the old Royal Naval School in New Cross, London.
-The main buildings were designed in a style loosely termed "French Grand Rococo",.
-The chapel, notably only half its originally intended size, was designed by Sir Gilbert Scott.
+The main buildings were designed in a style loosely termed "French Grand Rococo".

+The chapel, only half its originally intended size, was designed by Sir Gilbert Scott.
 There have been several modern buildings, the best of which follow Shaw's grand rococo style: for example, the new Nicholson modern foreign-languages building.
+In 2019 the GWA Performing Arts Centre was opened, housing an auditorium with 900 seats for use by pupils and to raise funds for the Wellington College Arts Fund.

 The college was used as a filming location for the Netflix series The Crown as a stand-in for Kensington Palace (designed by Sir Christopher Wren) in seasons 2, 3, 4 and 5 first as the home of Princess Margaret and then of Diana, Princess of Wales.
-One of the college's original mottos Heroum Filii is visible in a scene of the Queen arriving at the palace and the college's official motto, Virtutis Fortuna Comes, is visible in a scene of the Queen leaving the palace.
+One of the college's original mottos Heroum Filii is visible in a scene of the Queen arriving at the palace, and the college's official motto, Virtutis Fortuna Comes, is visible in a scene of the Queen leaving the palace.

 Location

 Wellington College stands on a 400 acre estate in South-East England, near Reading and Sandhurst.
-The grounds of the college include a 9-hole golf course, extensive woodland, and many playing fields, particularly those for cricket and rugby.
+The grounds of the college include two theatres, a 9-hole golf course, a science block, a language learning centre, extensive woodland, an indoor swimming pool and games courts, and many playing fields, particularly those for cricket and rugby.

+The grounds include a separate Mandarin language centre, with a pagoda and Chinese water garden.
+The centre is believed to be the largest of its kind in the UK.

 The woodland area of the college is listed as a local nature reserve called Edgbarrow Woods.
-The grounds also contain a Site of Special Scientific Interest, Wellington College Bog.
+The grounds also contain a Site of Special Scientific Interest (SSSI), known as Wellington College Bog.

 Academic results

-In 2019, 57% of pupils scored A*-A for their A-Levels examination, whereas 83% scored A*-A for their GCSEs.
-The school had an average IB score of 40.2.
+In 2024, 66.3% of pupils scored A*-A for their A-Level examinations, with 44% achieving 40 points or more in their IB examinations.
+In the same year, 65% of pupils scored 9 or 8 grades in their GCSEs.
+In 2024, the school had an average IB score of 38.4 and the College’s best ever return of A* grades at A-Level: 31.7%.
+Over 20 pupils scored three A* grades or better.